mgrep with Founding Engineer Rui Huang

 I sync every repo locally, automatically, all the time.
 I've seen companies replace production semantic search with Mixedbread's cloud service because it finds more relevant results and ranks them well.

-Rui's talk focused on using their semantic search technology, specifically mgrep, to build more effective coding agents.
-I was excited to hear from him directly, since he's on the engineering team building the product.
+Rui's talk focused on using their semantic search technology to build more effective coding agents.

 This post covers key points from our conversation: the limits of tools like grep, how mgrep provides a semantic alternative, and the multi-vector and multimodal technology that powers it.